Michelalmeidasilva/automatos-finitos-nao-deterministicos/README.md

 Contributions to this project are highly encouraged.
 If you find any issues, want to add new features, or enhance the existing ones, feel free to create a pull request.

 Let's work together to make this project better!

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to use and modify it as per the terms of the license.